 - whole-wheat pasta

-The main source of protein in the Mediterranean diet is fatty fish and some of these other seafoods.
+The main source of protein in the Mediterranean diet is fatty fish and some of this other seafood.

 5. Nuts and seeds